 This super easy spicy courgette/zucchini chutney is light and flavourful and just perfect with cold meats, cheese, burgers and so much more.
 And it’s so easy to make too!

 People often think that you need a huge glut of courgettes (or any other veggie/fruit) to do any sort of preserving.
-I will make this chutney with just a few courgettes/zucchini and make just one super tasty jar of chutney.
+Personally, I prefer small batch preserving where I can make chutney, jam etc with just a small quantity of fruit or veg, making the most og bargains in the supermarket.

 What is chutney?